holymushy/Featherweight-JavaScript/README.md

 Project executed on VS Code.

+My Contribution
+There are two main things I learn from doing this group project, acting as a project manager through teamwork(taking initiative/proactive) and willing to teach/learn (requires patience).
+I delagated the roles and who does what parts and meeting the deadlines.
+I help Grant set up his github which is essential for every programmers and Robert help us run the tests and debug much of our code.

 Part 1 Summary - Writing the Interpreter

 	In the environment.java, environment is a map for String and Value where it serves as creating, updating, and resolving variables in their respective closures.